10 common post-merger integration risks and how to avoid them

 10. Customer churn

-A frightening outcome of a poorly-executed integraiton is loss of customers.
-First Union Bank, for example, lose 20% of its customer base in the first year after purchasing CoreStates Financial in 1997.
-Companies stand the best chance of avoiding this outcome if they adopt the customer's point of view when they make important integration decisions.
+Companies stand the best chance of avoiding this outcome if they adopt the customer's point of view when making important integration decisions.
 Ensure that every integration activity is evaluated in terms of customer experience.
-After spending so much time and effort on the deal, all too often organizations revert back to business as usual - an approach which isn't likely to fit with the new business/objectives.
+After spending so much time and effort on the deal, all too often organizations revert to business as usual - an approach which isn't likely to fit with the new business/objectives.

 Overarching post M&A risk: Loss of value